• Visualizations

 Many people define the American dream as owning your own home, not to mention a comfortable lifestyle, healthy children, and a secure retirement.
 But the ability to afford a home—let alone all those other things—depends entirely on where you live and your level of income.
 This makes apples-to-apples comparisons across the country extremely difficult.
 How can you easily compare real estate locations and income levels for the entire population?
 Take a look at our new map to find out.

-The red bars represent places where you have to work the most hours to keep the roof over your head.
-In cities like New York, Los Angeles, Miami, and San Francisco, you put in more than 100 hours to make enough money just to pay for housing.
+The red circles represent places where you have to work the most hours to keep the roof over your head.
+Only in cities in California do you put in more than 100 hours to make enough money just to pay for housing.
 That’s longer than two-and-a-half weeks, meaning well over 50% of your take-home pay!
 Not surprisingly, unaffordable places are all located on the either coastline.
-In fact, 8 of the 10 most expensive places are all located in California.
+In fact, 8 of the 10 most expensive places are all located in California while the other 2 are in New York and New Jersey.

 Although most of the expensive places to live are concentrated on the coasts, you can find affordable housing almost anywhere else in the country.
-The best places tend to be old manufacturing cities like Toledo, OH and Memphis, TN (17 and 18 hours, respectively).
+The best places are cities like Louisville, KY and Detroit, MI (18 and 19 hours, respectively).
 That’s right—you don’t need to work past lunch on Wednesday to earn enough money to make a mortgage payment in the Midwest.
 That’s an incredible standard of living.

 About the article